NutraSoft food manufacturing ERP software

 • Labor cost per unit = $130 / 500 = $0.26

-This method ensures accuracy even when your staff are multitasking or rotating roles.
+This keeps accuracy even when staff multitask or rotate roles.

 Understanding-Labor-Cost-and-Its-Implications-for-Businesses-2.png